 BSC 4930 Honors Molecular Pharmacology (3 credits, MW 930-10:50am, CRN 42719; Prof. Stahl).
 This course covers topics related to basic and applied pharmacology.
 Students learn theoretical principles of drug administration and receptor theory.
 Based on these building blocks of pharmacology, students then explore the physiological targets and treatments that are employed in clinical medicine.
 Specific topics discussed in this course include cardiovascular and renal pharmacology, neuropharmacology, and cancer pharmacology.
 Students enrolled in this course should have completed Biochemistry, as well as Basic and Organic

 Chemistry, or requested permission from the instructor before enrolling

 All students must take two distribution electives, one in the Humanities (HUM), one in the Social Sciences (SS).
-These courses must be taken at the Honors College.
-These may be Core courses that are not being counted towards a core requirement, or any of the following courses, which have no prerequisites--so long as they are not being counted towards your concentration.
+These courses must be taken at the Honors College and may not be counted towards your concentration or any other graduation requirement.
+The following courses count and have no prerequisites.